nota2104coda/Jetcar/README.md

 # Jetcar Project

 ## Overview
 Jetcar is a 4-wheel differential drive robot system using Jetson Orin Nano and an MCU(Pi Pico W RP2040 or ESP32S3-Pico).
-It fuses Realsense 435 camera, LD06 lidar and other sensor data for autonomous navigation and object search, controlled via a web interface.
+It uses a Realsense 435 camera, LD06 lidar and other sensor data for autonomous navigation and object search, controlled via a web interface.
 It uses ROS2 Humble.

 ## Use Cases:
 when the user asks to navigate to the red football, it scans the room by spinning the body, until the object is found.
 It then navigates to the ball and stops at a safe distance.
 If the path is below a chair, it should intelligently see the height and go below or around.

+## What Works and what's next:
+5-Mar-2026: Teleoperation using Foxglove GUI works.
+Gathering VSLAM data using ISAAC ROS and 2D lidar data using LD06 library works.

-## Learning Objective
+## Learning Objectives
-Learn use of FreeRTOS or Zephyr on Pi Pico, with concurrent processes on both cores.
-Learn to configure a robot in ROS2 Humble.
-Learn to apply LLM/VLM for mobile robots.
+-Learn use of FreeRTOS or Zephyr on Pi Pico, with concurrent processes on both cores.
+-Learn considerations for safe use of C++ code and aligning as close as possible to MISRA concepts.
+Use non-blocking, deterministic code.
+-Learn to configure a robot in ROS2 Humble.
+-Learn to apply LLM/VLM for mobile robots.
+-Learn to test unit/integration/system level using test frameworks and Isaac Sim, without having to actually drive the robot

 ## Hardware Architecture
-- **Jetson Orin Nano 8GB**: runs ROS2 nodes, web server, connects to MCU via USB-UART, reads Realsense D435 camera, reads LD06 Lidar via USB-UART.
+**Jetson Orin Nano 8GB**: runs ROS2 nodes, web server, connects to MCU via USB-UART, reads Realsense D435 camera, reads LD06 Lidar via USB-UART.
 USB-UART is via CP2104 adapters.
 Comm between MCU and Jetson uses mavlink protocol.
-- **MCU = Raspberry Pi Pico W or ESP32S3-Pico**: Controls motors, reads cliff sensors, front and rear sonar, IMU 6050 and wheel encoders.It can override motor commands to prevent collision and it will stop motors in case Jetson commands are timed out.
+**MCU = Raspberry Pi Pico W or ESP32S3-Pico**: Controls motors, reads cliff sensors, front and rear sonar, IMU 6050 and wheel encoders.It can override motor commands to prevent collision and it will stop motors in case Jetson commands are timed out.
 **Sensors**: The sensors it has are : front - realsense D435 depth camera via USB, LD2450 human tracking lidar.
 Front and Rear: HC-SR04 sonar.
 On body:  MPU6050 acceleration sensor and LD06 lidar.
 **Actuators**: 4x 370 type DC brushed motors with encoders. gear ratio 46, pulses per rev 11, hall encoder with forward and reverse sensor pickups.

 ## Quick Start
 0. **Download only the script , edit it and run**
 This will clone the repo, install dependencies optionally and create the venv.
-See script ...tbd...temp text below.
+See script ...TODO: Create closing and setup script...temp text below.

 1. **Clone the repo**
 USERNAME="jeevan" # CHANGE THIS to your Pi's username